Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Introduction

-We introduce resource allocation for both fixed and flexible user association scenarios.
-Under the assumption of no fast timescale information exchange between cells, reference~\cite{ZB-2014} formulated a slow timescale traffic-driven spectrum allocation problem, where full spectrum reuse and FFR are special cases.
-The treatment was generalized in \cite{ZB-2015} to jointly optimize user association and cell activation.
-Given the traffic intensities of all user equipments (UEs) that need to be supported, the controller basically seek the optimal set of {\em transmit patterns}.
-The pattern associated with a certain resource is defined as the subset of transmitters sharing it (they are granted access to the resource).
-Under mild assumptions, the optimization problem is shown to be convex and admits an extremely sparse solution, namely, very few patterns are activated and most UEs are associated to a single AP.
-References~\cite{ZB-2014} and \cite{ZB-2015} assume the slow-timescale allocation is entirely in the frequency domain so that it does not interact with the fast-timescale allocation.
+We introduce resource allocation with both fixed and flexible user association schemes.
+Assuming no fast-timescale information exchange between cells,~\cite{ZB-2014} formulated a traffic-driven spectrum allocation problem on a moderate timescale, where full-spectrum reuse and FFR are special cases.
+The treatment was generalized in \cite{ZB-2018} to also incorporate optimized user association and cell activation and implemented using a distributed approach.
+A scalable reformulation was developed and efficient algorithms were proposed to obtain near-optimal allocations for a network with up to 1000 APs in \cite{ZZ-2017}.
+Given the moderate-timescale traffic intensities of all user devices that need to be supported, the controller basically seeks the optimal set of {\em transmit patterns} across the entire network.
+Precisely, a {\em pattern} corresponds to a subset of APs.
+The notion of pattern finds its root in the idea of independent set scheduling in networks described by a conflict graph.
+Under mild assumptions, the problem of allocating resources to patterns is shown to be convex.
+References~\cite{ZB-2014, ZB-2017, ZZ-2017} assume the moderate-timescale allocation is entirely in the frequency domain so that it is performed separately from the fast-timescale allocation.